flora515/sarcasm-project-report/README.md

 ## Conclusion

 Our project successfully fine-tuned a RoBERTa-based model to detect sarcasm in Reddit posts, outperforming a traditional logistic regression approach.
 Through our linguistic and computational analysis, we identified key features of sarcastic language, such as sentiment incongruity and emphatic punctuation, that support the model’s predictions.
 Topic modeling revealed that sarcastic comments tend to focus on controversial, humorous, and emotionally charged themes.
-These results underscore the multifaceted nature of sarcasm and the importance of context-aware modeling in NLP tasks.
+These results underscore the highly contextual, nuanced nature of sarcasm and the importance of context-aware modeling in NLP tasks.

 ## Contributions